Achievable logoAchievable logo

 Starting position (athlete):

-• Press dumbbells to extended-arm position over chest and face
+• Press the dumbbells to an extended-arm position over your chest and face.

 Starting position (spotter):